 Get your free targets to print at home!

-The stock is what you press against your shoulder in order to gain stability when firing the weapon.
-Also, inside the stock includes the spring and the buffer tube, both of which are needed to fire the weapon as well.
+It’s also known as the Buttstock, shoulder stock, or butt.
+The stock is what you press against your shoulder in order to gain stability when firing your weapon.
+The stock also houses the spring and the buffer tube, both of which are needed to fire your weapon as well.

 Complete Lower Receivers